livegrep/livegrep/README.md

 Components
 ----------

-Run 'make to build the `codesearch` binary.
+Run `make` to build the `codesearch` binary.
 This binary can be used by hand, but is intended to be driven by the node.js helpers in the `web/` directory.

 The frontend programs can be configured in `web/config.local.js`.
 See